-For this project, Education Source, ERIC, and PsycINFO will be most helpful to you.
+For this project, start with a search in the Primo catalog.
+Specific databases like Education Source, ERIC, and PsycINFO will be most helpful to you.
 If your topic is associated with other disciplines like music or communication, use subject-specific databases in addition to the Education ones.
 Find their links below.

 Get books and journal articles from other libraries.
 Articles can take anywhere between 12 hours to 1 week to arrive.
 Books can take between 2 days to 2 weeks to arrive.